How much does it cost to charge an EV?

 How environmentally friendly are electric vehicles?

 While electric vehicles generally don’t have tailpipe emissions, they can still indirectly contribute to emissions and pollution depending on how the electricity used to power electric vehicles is generated.
-Electricity grid power that was generated by fossil fuels going to fuel electric vehicles is only marginally better than gasoline fuelled vehicles emitting exhaust into the air.
+Electricity grid power that was generated by fossil fuels going to fuel electric vehicles is only marginally better than gasoline-fueled vehicles emitting exhaust into the air.

 Without investment towards cleaner energy sources, there’s a limit to how much electric vehicles can benefit the environment.